bzvikler/react-o-graph/graph-ui/readme.md

 # Testing UI with mock data

+## Testing using server calls

 - repeatedly call endpoint http://localhost:5000/addRandomNode to add random nodes to the graph
-- have http://localhost:3000 open in a separate window, watch the graph change
+- have http://localhost:3001 open in a separate window, watch the graph change

+## Testing using mock buttons (without server)

+-  run client app with query string: http://localhost:3001?testMode=true to expose buttons for adding mock data

 # Data format
 - Node object is as follows: (this is passed in the HTTP POST request body)